These 10 Cultural Villages In South Africa Will Change Your Perception Of African Civilization

 The cultural villages in South Africa offer some of the best places to relax and commune with nature.
 The rich cultural diversity in the country is displayed and preserved through these cultural villages.

 Also, guests watch musical performances, taste different foods, and interact with local folks.
 In doing so, they gain a firsthand experience of what makes up the multicultural and vibrant society in the Rainbow Nation.

 Top 10 Cultural Villages in South Africa

 Shangana Cultural Village is located 5 km from Hazyview town in Mpumalanga province.
 This is where Tsonga and Zulu cultures in South Africa converge.
 The Shangana people who have over the years created this village welcome visitors to experience their culture and way of life.
 At the heart of Shangana Cultural Village is the picturesque Marula Market.

 This is a bustling African market where locals make and sell their crafts.
 From this market, visitors are led by trained guides to the traditional Shangana villages.
 Guests learn the customs, foods, initiation ceremonies, weapons, outfits, and home construction of the Shangana people.
 Thus, a tour of these villages is certainly a moving and spectacular experience.

 This is the best place to experience the architecture and lifestyle of the South Sotho people.
 On arrival at this village, visitors watch a video that demonstrates the traditional dances, crushing of maize, the making of basket ware, and decoration of huts.

 Basotho is one of the cultural villages in South Africa that hosts regular art exhibitions.
 Guests who want to take home basket ware, traditional clay pots, or other handmade items can buy them from the curio shops.
 There are daily tours around this beautiful, mountain-based village.

 Botshabelo Historical Village is an exciting historic site that preserves the culture of the Ndebele people.
 Located in Middelburg, Mpumalanga, this beautiful village was originally a Christian mission station.
 It’s also considered an open-air museum because it exhibits the art forms and customs practiced by the people of Ndebele.

 Men and women on the site practice various traditions and wear traditional garments passed down from past generations.
 The village exhibits the visually rich traditions of the locals.
 So, visitors to this open-air museum gain a firsthand experience of the beadwork, clothing, and distinctive homesteads of Ndebele people.
 This is one of the cultural villages in South Africa you should visit once in your lifetime.

-Shakaland Cultural Village is truly one of the cultural villages in South Africa that is very significant in terms of heritage and history.
+Shakaland Cultural Village is truly one of the cultural villages in South Africa that is significant in terms of heritage and history.
 The village, which was constructed as a backdrop for the ‘Shaka Zulu’ movie, is home to the Zulu culture.

 Locals use beadwork to signify their status and communicate certain messages to others.
 Also, the Zulus in the Shakaland Cultural Village display beautiful handmade crafts and arts.
 Staring at the arts and crafts made by these cultural villages in South Africa will challenge your perception of African civilization.

 Cata Cultural Village is another beautiful site located in the Eastern Cape province.
-The village nestles in a stunning and scenic valley, bounded by mountains on three sides.
-It is an exciting experience to spend time in this village and knows the Cata people.
+The village lodges in a stunning and scenic valley, bounded by mountains on three sides.
+It is an exciting experience to spend time in this village and interact with the Cata people.

-6. Khaya La Bantu Cultural VillageKhaya La Bantu Cultural Village pays homage to the Xhosa culture.
+Khaya La Bantu Cultural Village pays homage to the Xhosa culture.
 The village preserves and maintains the crafts, arts, and customs of the Xhosa people.
 A visit to this cultural village in South Africa offers you the chance to sample delectable local dishes.

 Matsamo Cultural Village exhibits a classic Swazi culture.
 Visitors enjoy rhythmic dance performances and age-old folk songs.
 At the center of the cultural village are two small Swazi villages that exhibit different activities.

 During tours, visitors come into contact with locals as they go about their daily activities.
 Matsamo Cultural Village blends entertainment with education to promote the local culture.
 This kind of mix is not found in other cultural villages in South Africa.
 Matsamo village is located in Jeppe’s Reef in Mpumalanga province.

 A visit to the Rainbow Nation is certainly incomplete without a tour of the Lesedi Cultural Village.
 Lesedi offers visitors a clear understanding of the customs and the rich cultural background of the locals in this area.
 Located in Gauteng, this cultural village offers daily entertainment shows.

 Guests tour the Ndebele village where they are welcomed by the Lesedi people.
 Then, they learn the origin and history of South Africa using a multi-visual presentation.
-Also, visitors tour five traditional homesteads inhabited by Pedi, Xhosa, Zulu, Ndebele, and Basotho tribes.
+Also, visitors can tour five traditional homesteads inhabited by Pedi, Xhosa, Zulu, Ndebele, and Basotho tribes.
 The songs and dances performed by locals offer guests a truly unique South African experience.

 Also, they entertain them by telling cultural and educational stories.
 Besides, locals invite guests to cook the food and perform other household chores.
 Visitors also tour daycare centers, schools, and development projects.

 Situated in Hluhluwe, Zululand, the DumaZulu Traditional Village offers an authentic Zulu cultural experience.
-The village not only offers places to dine and stay but also provides unforgettable experiences.
+The village offers places to dine and stay and provides unforgettable experiences.
 Guests learn about the Zulu customs, traditional outfits, ancestors and traditional healers, and the role of cattle in both courtship and marriage.

 Visitors enjoy music and dances and also sample traditional foods and beer.
 They also witness the making of baskets, beadwork, shields, and spears.
 Next to DumaZulu Traditional Village is a park that hosts indigenous and exotic snakes as well as birds, lizards, crocodiles, and frogs.